JPvRiel/docker-rsyslog/README.md

 | firewall | Firewall execution actions | From Kernel facility and starting with keyworlds that common firewall messages use |
 | console | Alert messages usually broadcast on the console | facility 14 |

-The default output template applied is RFC4524, but it can be modified via the `rsyslog_omfile_template` env var to point to another output format template.
+The default traditional file output template applied is, but it can be modified to something better like `RSYSLOG_SyslogProtocol23Format` (RFC5424) via the `rsyslog_omfile_template` env var.

 ### Optional config file volumes